 Lesson 8 – Slow and steady wins the race

-Lesson 9 – They are free
+Lesson 9 – They are free (almost everywhere)

 They may even score you an upgrade.
-We were able to upgrade to premium seating on our flight to and from Beijing.
+We were able to upgrade to premium seating on our flight from Cabo to San Diego.

 Lesson 10 – Have no regrets, just go for it